History

 (This course is offered as HIST 355 [formerly HIST 535], WGS 355 [formerly WGS 535], and LTNS 533.
 Students may not repeat the course under an alternate prefix.)

-Hispanic America from pre-conquest times to independence.
-Indian, African, and Hispanic elements in the colonization process; the new colonial culture; political, economic, religious, racial, and sexual domination; and the legacy of colonialism.
+Latin America from pre-conquest times to independence.
+Explore multiracial negotiation and power in the region through independence in terms of the actions and thoughts of African-descended, European-descended, and Indigenous people and groups.
+Discuss the new colonial culture; political, economic, religious, racial, and sexual practices; and the legacy of colonialism.
 [Formerly HIST 500]

 Course Attributes: